-- (1) Represents awards of performance-based LTIP Units granted under our LTIP and 2003 Incentive Plan as more fully described on pages 53-54 of this Proxy Statement.
+- (1) Represents awards of performance-based LTIP Units granted under our LTIP and 2003 Incentive Plan as more fully described on pages 54-55 of this Proxy Statement.
 Performance was measured on a cumulative basis at the end of the one-year performance period from January 1, 2014 through December 31, 2014.
-The number of LTIP Units reported under the "Threshold (#)" subcolumn represents the number of LTIP Units that would be awarded if our performance relative to our peer REITs was at the 25th percentile, which represents the minimum represents the number of LTIP Units that would be awarded if our performance relative to our peer REITs was at the 50th percentile.
-The number of LTIP Units reported under the "Maximum (#)" subcolumn represents the number of LTIP Units that would be awarded if our performance relative to our peer REITs was at or above the 75th percentile. - (2) Represents awards of service-based LTIP Units granted under our LTIP and 2003 Incentive Plan as more fully described on pages 53-54 of this Proxy Statement. - (3) Represents awards of fully-vested LTIP Units granted under our LTIP and 2003 Incentive Plan as more fully described on pages 48-50 of this Proxy Statement.
+The number of LTIP Units reported under the "Threshold (#)" subcolumn represents the number of LTIP Units that would be awarded if our performance relative to our peer REITs was at the 25th percentile, which represents the minimum percentile rank that would entitle recipients to awards under the LTIP.
+The number of LTIP Units reported under the "Target (#)" subcolumn represents the number of LTIP Units that would be awarded if our performance relative to our peer REITs was at the 50th percentile.
+The number of LTIP Units reported under the "Maximum (#)" subcolumn represents the number of LTIP Units that would be awarded if our performance relative to our peer REITs was at or above the 75th percentile. - (2) Represents awards of service-based LTIP Units granted under our LTIP and 2003 Incentive Plan as more fully described on pages 54-55 of this Proxy Statement. - (3) Represents awards of fully-vested LTIP Units granted under our LTIP and 2003 Incentive Plan as more fully described on pages 49-51 of this Proxy Statement.
 These awards represent each executive's bonus under our annual incentive compensation program for 2013 performance and were previously described in the Compensation Discussion and Analysis of our proxy statement filed on April 18, 2014. - (4) The amounts reflected in this column represent the grant date fair value of these awards computed in accordance with FASB ASC Topic 718 as described in note (4) to the "Summary Compensation Table" above.
-Assumptions used in the calculation of these amounts are set forth in footnote 18 to our audited financial statements for the fiscal year ended December 31, 2014 included in our Annual Report on Form 10-K filed with the SEC on February 23, 2015
+Assumptions used in the calculation of these amounts are set forth in footnote 18 to our audited financial statements for the fiscal year ended December 31, 2014 included in our Annual Report on Form 10-K filed with the SEC on February 23, 2015.